jblindsay/whitebox-tools/readme.txt

 - The watershed tool now accepts either a set of vector points or a raster for the pour points file.
 If a raster is specified, all non-zero, non-NoData valued cells will be considered outlet cells and the watershed labels will be assigned based on these values.
+- The D8 and D-infinity flow accumulation tools now take either an input DEM or a flow pointer raster as inputs.

 Version 1.1.0 (09-12-2019)
 - Added the BreachDepressionsLeastCost tool, which performs a modified form of the Lindsay